microsoft/vcpkg-docs/vcpkg/get_started/get-started-packaging.md

 # Tutorial: Create and publish packages

-This tutorial shows you how to publish a simple library for the vcpkg registry.
+This tutorial guides you on how to package a library for vcpkg using a custom overlay.
+Before you proceed, ensure you've followed the [Install and use packages with CMake](get-started.md) tutorial as a starting point.

 ## Prerequisites